 Takeaway coffee is tricky.
 Often the elements are against you and the surroundings might not be the nicest, so this award recognises those Coffee Spots who produce outstanding coffee against the odds.

-Regular readers with know that I have a soft spot for Coffee Spots with great basements, so last year I introduced an award to acknowledged that.
+Regular readers with know that I have a soft spot for Coffee Spots with great basements, and this award recognises them.
 A good basement can be a real boon, particularly in the winter months, where there’s nowhere better to wrap up warm and cosy!

 A lot of the best Coffee Spots are those that are firmly rooted in their neighbourhoods, places that serve and reflect their local communities.
 This award is for them.

-Following the success of this year’s Coffee Spot Lighting Calendar, it seems only fair that those Coffee Shops with wonderful lighting are properly recognised, hence this new award.
+Following the success of the Coffee Spot Lighting Calendar, it seems only fair that those Coffee Shops with wonderful lighting are properly recognised, hence this award.

 Writing the Coffee Spot has revolutionised the way I think of (and drink) filter coffee, introducing me to an amazing, delicate drink and opening my eyes to a whole new world of coffee.
 This award celebrates those Coffee Spots which have helped me on my journey.